Shelley Duvall: 2022–2024: Brief return and intended comeback

 After a 20-year absence, it was announced in October 2022 that Duvall would be acting in The Forest Hills, an independent horror-thriller film directed and written by Scott Goldberg.
 The film is about a man "tormented by nightmarish visions after experiencing head trauma in the Catskill woods."
 Initially playing a cameo role, Duvall joined the ensemble after expressing interest in performing more scenes.
 She described her acting comeback as "so much fun" and joked that "Jessica Tandy won an Oscar when she was 80.
 I can still win."
 To Entertainment Weekly, Goldberg described her as "an amazing actress to work with, and I will forever be grateful for the opportunity to direct her."
 Duvall reportedly experienced discomfort and pains while filming, but she worked this into her performance as a form of method acting.

 A trailer for The Forest Hills was released in November 2022, and it premiered at Smodcastle Cinemas in Atlantic Highlands, New Jersey in March 2023.
 A second trailer was released in September 2024, and the film was digitally released in October 2024.
 The Forest Hills received negative critic reviews and little attention, but Duvall's involvement received some praise.
-Paul Lê of Bloody Disgusting, writing that she "impacts the whole movie" but had too small of a role.
+Paul Lê of Bloody Disgusting wrote that she "impacts the whole movie" but had too small of a role.
 Rue Morgue's Chris Hallock agreed that her appearance was brief, but nonetheless wrote, "her undeniable charisma and commanding presence provides a solemn grounding to the film's chaotic proceedings.
 The beloved actor looks confident in front of the camera".

-Personal life and death
+Personal life

 Relationships

 Duvall married artist Bernard Sampson in 1970, but their marriage disintegrated as Duvall's acting career accelerated, leading to their divorce in 1974.
 She met 26-year-old tobacco heir Patrick Reynolds in a Hollywood nightclub.
 Duvall invited Reynolds to the set of Nashville, where director Robert Altman cast him in the film.
 Reynolds and Duvall lived together until 1976.

 While she was shooting Annie Hall in New York in 1976, Duvall met singer-songwriter Paul Simon.
 The couple began a relationship and lived together for two years.
 Their relationship ended when Duvall introduced Simon to her friend, actress Carrie Fisher, and the two began dating.
 Duvall briefly dated musician Ringo Starr in 1978.

 Duvall was in a relationship with musician and former Breakfast Club lead vocalist Dan Gilroy from 1989 through the remainder of her life.
 The pair began their relationship after she cast him in Mother Goose Rock 'n' Rhyme.
 She had no children, but always had a menagerie of pets.

 After the 1994 Northridge earthquake, Duvall and Gilroy moved from Benedict Canyon in Los Angeles to Blanco, southwest of Austin, Texas.
 She decided to return to her home state in 1994, while shooting the Steven Soderbergh film The Underneath.
 She told The New York Times that her reasons for moving were the health of one of her brothers and the earthquake.
 In 2002, Duvall retired from acting for 21 years.